josmar-crwdstffng/angular/aio/content/guide/built-in-directives.md

 Add or remove an element by applying an `NgIf` directive to a host element.

-When `NgIf` is `false`, Angular removes an element and its descendants from the DOM.
+When `NgIf` is `false`, Angular removes an element and the associated descendants from the DOM.
 Angular then disposes of their components, which frees up memory and resources.

 To add or remove an element, bind `*ngIf` to a condition expression such as `isActive` in the following example.